litepresence/BitShares-Shorting-Attack-Avenger/README.md

 **1) GET OPEN CALL ORDERS**

-an initial public api rpc for margin positions returns a list of dicts you are given asset_id's of the collateral and debt and the graphene amount of each that you hold but no actual price data
+An initial public api rpc for margin positions returns a list of dicts you are given asset_id's of the collateral and debt and the graphene amount of each that you hold but no actual price data